Start Packing Your ItemsGet a Free

 Cups and glassware should be wrapped in a double layer of paper and placed on rims, in a row, on the upper layer within the box with all the handles facing upward in the same direction.

 Loose flatware may be wrapped either individually or in sets, in clear plastic or tissue.
 If the silverware is in a chest, you still may want to wrap the pieces individually and replace in the chest.
 Fill in all empty spaces in the chest with tissue paper or paper toweling.

 Since air causes silver to tarnish, all silver pieces should be completely enclosed in fresh, clean tissue paper or plastic wrap.
 Silver bowls, tea sets and serving dishes should be carefully wrapped as fragile items and packed the same as china.

-After removing the light bulb, wrap the base, harp and bulb separately, in newsprint, and place together in a box, filing spaces with crushed paper.
-Carefully wrap each shade in three or four sheets of fresh tissue paper, a pillow case or large lightweight towel.
-Large, Tiffany-style lamp shades and chandeliers should be packed in a crate.
-Your Stevens representative can arrange to have a custom crate built.
+After removing the light bulb, wrap the base, harp, and bulb separately, in newsprint, and place them together in a box, filling spaces with crushed paper.
+Carefully wrap each shade in three or four sheets of fresh tissue paper, a pillowcase, or a large lightweight towel.
+Large, Tiffany-style lampshades and chandeliers should be packed in a crate.
+Your My Guys representative can arrange to have a custom crate built.

 Footwear may be left in shoe boxes and placed in large size boxes.
 Shoes may be wrapped individually, then in pairs.
 Footwear should be cushioned to avoid damage occurring to high heels or ornaments.
 Do not pack heavy items on top of shoes.